jwinnfeild2517/portfolio/README.md

 # Jenner IO with MERN

-Jenner IO is personal project platform with built in apps or links to outside apps.
+Jenner IO is my personal project platform with built in apps or links to outside apps.
 Build with with a MERN stack

 ## Installation and set up